kyma-project/website/content/blog-posts/2022-03-25-release-notes-2.1/index.md

 ### Generate schema for Function manifests

 We improved the development experience for Functions developers.
 We added schema generation for the `config.yaml` manifests.
-This, when combined with dedicated plugins in your IDE, helps you avoid mistakes via validation and auto-completion.
+This, when combined with dedicated plugins in your IDE, helps you avoid mistakes via validation and autocompletion.

 - If you use the VSCode IDE to develop Function code, just use the `--vscode` option when generating the Function project:
   ```bash